2.2 Summary of material accounting policies

 For the purpose of subsequent measurement, financial assets are classified into the following categories upon initial recognition:

-financial instrument is measured at amortized cost if both the following conditions are met:
+A financial instrument is measured at amortised cost if both the following conditions are met:

 • The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and

-After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest method.
+After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest method.

 ii.
 Financial assets at fair value